Philanthropy and activism of Madonna: Adoptions and child trafficking concerns

-By January 2023, Ethiopian World Federation accused Madonna of possible "human trafficking and social experiments", citing her public behavior and photos of his son Banda recreating one of her outfit.
-They were especially concerned about her sexual fantasies published in her first book Sex in 1992.
-The federation asked Lazarus Chakwera, President of Malawi to prevent "homosexual and transgender".
-Public commentator Candace Owens also joined criticisms, saying after reading her book about fantasies that she must be "banished from society", accusing her of "touching upon pedophilia".
+By January 2023, the Ethiopian World Federation accused Madonna of possible "human trafficking and social experiments", citing her public behavior and photos of his son Banda recreating one of her outfits asking Lazarus Chakwera, President of Malawi, to prevent "homosexual and transgender".
+They expressed concern about her sexual fantasies published in her first book Sex in 1992.
+American political commentator Candace Owens also joined criticism, stating after reading the Sex book that she must be "banished from society", accusing her of "touching upon pedophilia".

-Aftermaths
+Malawians perspectives

-Results of Berg's controversy and her adoptions, affected her activities in Malawi.
-She was met with polarization in the country; Lisa Ann Richey explained in Celebrity Humanitarianism and North-South Relations (2015), that there are multiple "local" interpretations of her efforts, pointing out that some Malawians interpret Madonna as a "person who cynically exploit poor Africans to promote her own brand and who makes grand promises that never materialize" and others seen her as a "worthy humanitarian".
-Local elites in comparison, are viewed as "corrupt" or "self-serving".
+Madonna herself was met with polarization in the country; Lisa Ann Richey explained in Celebrity Humanitarianism and North-South Relations (2015), there are multiple local interpretations of her efforts, pointing out that some Malawians interpret Madonna as a "person who cynically exploit poor Africans to promote her own brand and who makes grand promises that never materialize" while others see her as a "worthy humanitarian".
+Local elites in comparison, are viewed as "corrupt" or "self-serving", she wrote.
 On the view from Karin Wilkins in Communicating Gender and Advocating Accountability in Global Development (2016), she has been referred "frequently" as "Saint Madonna of Malawi" or "a gift from heaven".

-Joyce Banda minimized her efforts and criticized her persona during her presidency, though Madonna claimed that part of the government criticism was prompted by her dismissal of President Banda's sister Anjimile Oponyo who previously served in her charity organization but was removed after the mismanagement funds controversy.
-She was saddened by Banda's statements describing it as "inaccurate", but clarified it would not to interfere in her commitments.
-Banda's successors Peter Mutharika and Lazarus Chakwera praised her efforts.
-Mutharika called her a "Goodwill Ambassador for Child Welfare" and a "symbol of a motherly spirit".
-The information minister, Patricia Kaliati was among other political figures who publicly favored her endeavors.